-HOW TO: Deal with a bad Airbnb review
+How to deal with a bad Airbnb review

 Posted by admin on May 15, 2020 · Hosts

-What most people don’t know though, is that how you handle that is actually more likely to affect your profile than the review itself.
+What most people don’t know though, is that how you handle that bad review is actually more likely to affect your profile than the review itself.

-If they see that you’ve handled the situation in a way that Oprah Winfrey would be proud of, then you’re probably not going to see a reduction in bookings because of it.
-So, remain calm and keep the following things in mind:
+If potential guests see that you’ve handled the situation in a way that Oprah Winfrey would be proud of, then you’re probably not going to see a reduction in bookings because of it.

 There are some special occasions where reviews may be removed if they break Airbnb’s content policy, but proving that the review has broken the content policy is almost impossible.

-While this does mean that no, you probably won’t get that petty review about your choice of curtains removed, it also means that you’re publicly able to reply to any of these negative comments and give your side of the story.
+While this does mean that, you probably won’t get that petty review about your choice of curtains removed, it also means that you’re publicly able to reply to any of these negative comments and give your side of the story.

 - Highlight if the negative remarks in the review had already been discussed and resolved in a way that means they shouldn’t still be marking you down for them.